-5.2 Pharmacokinetic properties Absorption
+5.2 Pharmacokinetic properties

+Absorption

 Metronidazole is readily absorbed following administration by mouth and bioavailability is 90-100%.
-Peak plasma concentrations occur after 20 minutes to 3 hours.
+Peak plasma concentrations of approximately 5μg/ml and 10μg/ml are achieved an average of 1-2 hours after single doses of 250mg and 500mg respectively.
+Some accumulation and consequently higher concentrations occur when multiple doses are given.
 Absorption may be delayed, but is not reduced overall, by administration with food.